myriadrf/LimePSB-RPCM_BSP/LimePSB-RPCM-CA23_1v0/rffe/README.md

   - Installation instructions are provided in the gpio_expander folder.
 - LIBIIO Library (v0.26)
   - Used for communication with RF hardware.
-  - [Source](https://github.com/analogdevicesinc/libiio/tree/main) and [installation instructions](https://github.com/analogdevicesinc/libiio/blob/main/README_BUILD.md) are available in the official LIBIIO repository
+  - [Source](https://github.com/analogdevicesinc/libiio/tree/main) and [installation instructions](https://github.com/analogdevicesinc/libiio/blob/main/README_BUILD.md) are available in the official LIBIIO repository.
-- LIBGPIOD library (v 1.6.3)
+- LIBGPIOD library (v1.6.3)
-  - Used for accessing GPIOs
+  - Used for accessing GPIOs.
   - Install it using te following command: sudo apt install libgpiod-dev gpiod
-  - Documentation may be find [here](https://libgpiod.readthedocs.io/en/latest/index.html)
+  - Documentation may be find [here](https://libgpiod.readthedocs.io/en/latest/index.html).

   The RFFE CLI software depends on both components to ensure correct functionality.